ArnoVdH/photoblog/content/blog/2020/review_humankind.md

 title = "Review: Humankind"

 +++
 Humankind is a best-seller in the Netherlands and Flanders, where it's called 'De meeste mensen deugen' (literally *most people are good*), written by [Rutger Bregman](https://nl.wikipedia.org/wiki/Rutger_Bregman).
 It's quite voluminous and claims to justify a radically different image of humanity.
 It has been hailed as a masterpiece of optimism in the press and quite a few people in my *milieu* have praised it too.
-This made me somewhat sceptical about it, analogous to Sapiens by Harari (which I found to be horribly superficial and totally devoid of anything interesting).
+This made me somewhat sceptical about it, analogous to Sapiens by Harari (which I frankly hated).
 Unjustified, so it turned out.
 I was positively surprised by the book.
 It's a flame, a flicker in these dark times that we, a hope that society can be bettered.

 <!--more-->